-On Tuesday, January 27, many Americans continued to struggle with shock and grief at the fatal shootings in Minneapolis, MN, by ICE officers of Alex Pretti, an ICU nurse known for his exemplary work with Minnesota’s veterans, and Renee Good, a poet and mother who was on the board of her five-year-old son’s elementary school.
+On Tuesday, January 27, Americans continued to struggle with shock and grief in response to the fatal shootings in Minneapolis, MN, by ICE officers of Alex Pretti—an ICU nurse known for his exemplary work with Minnesota’s veterans—and Renee Good, a poet and mother who, among her other community activities, was on the board of her five-year-old son’s elementary school.

 Also on Tuesday, in Sacramento, CA, the California Senate passed a piece of legislation known as the No Kings Act, with a vote of 30 to 10.